ray-x/dotfiles/README.md

 - ALE

   Well, I am still using ALE and configure lint tools with it.
 It is good to find something compiler missed.
+But more and more task will move to efm-server

 - Programming support:
   Treesitter, nvim-lsp and [navigator.lua](https://github.com/ray-x/navigator.lua), for golang, use [go.nvim](https://github.com/ray-x/go.nvim)